luanpotter/shattered-wilds/docs/lexicon/Stat/Attunement.md

 ## Example Usages

-* A Check can be used to attune to magical items and understand their properties.
+* A Check can be required to use or get the best of [[Imbued Item | Imbued Items]].
-* A Check can be used to sense the presence and strength of magical auras.
+* A Check can be used to sense the presence and strength of external powers.
-* A Check can be used to identify the school or type of magic affecting an area or object.
-* A Check can be used to maintain connection with divine power sources during challenging circumstances.